-CHAPTER FOUR

-CONNECTED COMMUNITIES:

-HOW CAN EVENTS BRING PEOPLE TOGETHER?
+CHAPTER FOUR CONNECTED COMMUNITIES: HOW CAN EVENTS BRING PEOPLE TOGETHER?

 Events are collective acts.
-They link us to other people, helping us to feel part of something bigger, strengthening our social connections and creating new ones.
-These connections can create bridges across ethnic, faith, class, generational or even political divides, breaking down prejudice and building trust.
-They also have an important role to play in promoting inclusion, including bringing together disabled and non-disabled people.
-The connections that events create can boost wellbeing by reducing loneliness and isolation.
-However, the opposite can also be true.
-Done without due care and attention, events can also reinforce divides between different groups or increase experiences of exclusion among those who are unable to participate.
-This chapter looks at the power of events to connect people, and how we could do this better.

-The Inquiry commissioned British Future to write a report, Seizing the Moment, exploring this topic in more detail 37.
-We also took evidence from Sunder Katwala, Director of British Future, Jon Knight, Chief Executive of the Together Campaign and Marnie Freeman, Director at Neighbourly Lab.
+They link us to other Context people, helping us to feel part of something bigger, strengthening our social connections and creating new ones.
+These connections can create There is a consensus that events can, and do, bridges across ethnic, faith, class, generational or increase social connection.
+It is an outcome that even political divides, breaking down prejudice features heavily in evaluation frameworks for and building trust.
+They also have an important events of all sizes. role to play in promoting inclusion, including Inquiry polling found that 63% of people believed bringing together disabled and non-disabled that local events were good at bringing people from people.
+The connections that events create different backgrounds together (10% disagreed), can boost wellbeing by reducing loneliness and and 62% felt that major sporting events could do isolation.
+However, the opposite can also be true. the same (12% disagreed).
+In advance of this year's Done without due care and attention, events can Coronation, Inquiry polling also found that the also reinforce divides between different groups majority of the public (62%) felt that events like or increase experiences of exclusion among the Jubilee brought people together, although this those who are unable to participate.
+This chapter still leaves 24% who were neutral and 14% who looks at the power of events to connect people, disagreed.
+This was strongly correlated with age, and how we could do this better. with 70% of over 65s agreeing compared with 53% of 18 to 24-year-olds.38 Where events are seeking The Inquiry commissioned British Future to write a report, Seizing the Moment, exploring this topic in to "bring the whole country together", there is more detail 37.
+We also took evidence from Sunder clearly purposeful work that needs to be done to Katwala, Director of British Future, Jon Knight, ensure that different groups feel connected to and Chief Executive of the Together Campaign and represented by the event, rather than assuming this Marnie Freeman, Director at Neighbourly Lab. is an automatic process.

 The Inquiry secretariat visited the St George's Day celebrations in Dartford, run by Cohesion Plus, and discussed the topic at a stakeholder roundtable in Northern Ireland.
 This chapter also draws on submissions to our open call for evidence, focus groups and public polling, as well as the work of Inquiry members themselves.